paigecornell/portfolio-paigecornell/src/portfolio/2021-05-15-my-second-work.md

 date: 2024-10-20
 tags: ["post", "featured"]
 image: /images/color-card.png
-imageAlt: Emoji business product card.
+imageAlt: "Emoji business product card."
 description:  In this project, we were tasked to create a fictional product based on an emoji.
 ---